MicrosoftDocs/altspace-vr/altspace-vr/tutorials/recording-and-live-streaming.md

 * [How to record AltspaceVR in 2D mode on PC](#how-to-record-altspacevr-in-2d-mode-on-pc)
 * [How to live stream to YouTube in AltspaceVR in 2D mode on PC](#how-to-live-stream-to-youtube-in-altspacevr-in-2d-mode-on-pc)

-## How to record AltspaceVR in 2D mode on PC
+## Recoding AltspaceVR in 2D mode on PC

 ### The short version